verrazzano/docs/content/en/docs/backup/keycloak.md

     $ kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password}; echo
     ```

-2. On the new cluster, replace the existing password value with the value displayed in Step 1.
+2. On the new cluster, replace the existing password value with the value displayed in step 1.
     ```shell
-    kubectl edit secret <password> -n verrazzano-system
+    kubectl patch secret verrazzano --namespace verrazzano-system -p '{"data": {"password": "<password displayed in step 1>"}}'
-    # Where, <password> is the value displayed in Step 1.
     ```

-3. Repeat Steps 1 and 2 for the `verrazzano-es-internal` and `verrazzano-prom-internal` secrets.
+3. Repeat steps 1 and 2 for the `verrazzano-es-internal` and `verrazzano-prom-internal` secrets.

 4. Restart the `fluentd` pods in the new cluster to use the original cluster password to connect to OpenSearch.
     ```shell
-    $ kubectl delete pod -l app=fluentd -n verrazzano-system
+    $ kubectl delete pod -l app=fluentd --namespace verrazzano-system
     ```